pburkholder/cheffian-patterns/README.md

   * Running supermarket internally
    * Exposes Berkshelf API for berks 3.0
    * Berks 3 no longer pulls from Chef server(?)
+* "Enforcing run_list"
+  * breaks the model -- see page for this.

 The Chef Ecosystem